woutishere122/BEWA/README.md

 ![image](https://github.com/woutishere122/BEWA/assets/120474930/1a54b5a3-f335-47bf-b8c7-c730d262ade8)

-### Extract non-brain structures
+### Normalize T1 weighted structural images
-This was the point we realised that our data was not preprocessed (nothing about this could be found in the dataset description or manuscript [Dataset manuscript](https://openarchive.ki.se/xmlui/bitstream/handle/10616/45181/Manuscript_Gustav_Nilsonne_v2_2017.pdf?sequence=4&isAllowed=y)).
-We went to fsl using the Unix Terminal
+This was the point we realised that our data might not have been preprocessed (nothing about this could be found in the dataset description or manuscript [Dataset manuscript](https://openarchive.ki.se/xmlui/bitstream/handle/10616/45181/Manuscript_Gustav_Nilsonne_v2_2017.pdf?sequence=4&isAllowed=y)).
+Due to time constraints not allowing us to fully preprocess the data and start all over again, we decided to try and save what could be saved, and  preprocesses our data while also extracting the level 1 analysis through FSL's `FEAT`.
+However, we first needed to normalize our structural data for this using FSL's `BET`.
+The example below is how we did this for participant 9001 at session 1, however we had to do this for all participants seperately.

+We first went to `FSL` using the Unix Terminal:

 ```bash
 fsl &
 ```

-We selected `BET brain extraction`.
+Next, we selected `BET brain extraction`.

-We set the functional intensity threshold to 0.2
+In the interface that pops up, we set the functional intensity threshold to 0.2.

-select input image and output directory
+Next, we selected input image `/neurodesktop-storage/ds000201/sub-9001/ses-1/anat/sub-9001_ses-1_T1w` and output image `/neurodesktop-storage/ds000201/sub-9001/ses-1/anat/sub-9001_ses-1_T1w_brain` and clicked `Go`.

-Click `Go`.

-Do this for all structural images
+This created the file `sub-9001_ses-1_T1w_brain.nii.gz` in the same directory as our input image.

 ### Run the FSL FEAT First-level Analysis¶

-For each subject, we then ran a first level FEAT analysis showing us the brain regions that have activity correlated to the bilateral amygdala activity.
+For each subject, we then ran a first level `FEAT` analysis showing us the brain regions that have activity correlated to the bilateral amygdala activity.
+Simultaneously, we performed some preprocessing steps.
 The instructions below will show how we did this for one subject (subject 9001) at session 1 for the bilateral amygdala.

 First of all, we opened `FSL` using the Unix Terminal:
 ```bash